-Many of us are glad that Mr Carney, The Governor of The BoE, has raised his concern that the price rises, both in London and more recently spreading across the UK, appear to be out-of-sync with our economic recovery.
+Many of us were glad that Mr Carney, The Governor of The BoE, has raised his concern that the price rises, both in London and more recently spreading across the UK, appear to be out-of-sync with our economic recovery.

 Sales bottlenecks combined with frustrated vendors resulting from the new mortgage application processing delays, illustrate one thing and one thing only.
 The housing market, or specifically the price levels being quoted in the market are assuming sufficient availability of increased mortgage borrowing.